 Task 5.15 through Task 5.19, and Task 5.21, collectively address the quality of completed IAD investigations, and therefore remain the subject of our focused Task assessments.
-To assess compliance with these Tasks, we reviewed a sample of 12 IAD cases that were closed between April 1-June 30, 2022.
+To assess compliance with these Tasks, we reviewed a sample of 12 IAD cases that were closed between July 1-September 30, 2022.
 In accordance with the Order issued May 12, 2022 establishing the sustainability period, we reviewed these cases with a member of OPD's Office of Internal Accountability (OIA) serving as the Department's NSA sustainability liaison.

-Our sample of cases included investigations completed by IAD and Division-level investigations (DLIs).
-It also included cases that were resolved via formal investigation and investigations that were resolved via summary finding.
+Our sample of cases consisted of Division-level investigations (DLIs).1 It also included cases that were resolved via formal investigation and investigations that were resolved via summary finding.
 (Summary findings are investigations in which the Department believes a proper conclusion can be determined based on a review of existing documentation with limited or no additional interviews and follow-up.)
+We also reviewed one case that was administratively closed with no formal findings.